google/deepconsensus/docs/yield_metrics.md

     e.g. 40% percent means that DeepConsensus increased yield of high quality reads in bases by 40% over CCS.

-These were run on GCP `n1-standard-32` machines with no GPU (in 500 shards, combined above), with `--batch_zmws=500 --batch_size=1024`.
-However, in our runtime tests we find that using `n1-standard-16` VMs with `--batch_zmws=100 --batch_size=1024` has similar runtime with fewer CPUs and memory needed.
-For more information on compute setups, see the
-[runtime metrics page](runtime_metrics.md).
+These were run on GCP `n1-standard-16` machines with no GPU (in 500 shards, combined above), with `--batch_zmws=100 --batch_size=1024`, which is generally what we recommend.
+For more information on compute setups, see the [runtime metrics page](runtime_metrics.md).

 ## Runtime-yield tradeoffs with `--skip_windows_above`